bcrist/footlang/doc/src/structs/index.md

 ```

 ## Destructuring
 If multiple comma separated values appear on the left side of an assignment, the compiler wraps them in an anonymous struct.
 The values may be variable declarations, or variable references.
-Destructuring does not support partial assignment, but you can use `@narrow` on the right side.
+Destructuring does not support partial assignment, but you can use `%` on the right side.
 ```foot
 main :: fn {
     a : mut u32 = 0